MikoAL/Lucid/README.md

 # Project Goal
-Make an AI Vtuber that can pass as human even after long periods of interactions.
+Make an AI that can pass as human even after long periods of interactions.

 ### Essential Systems
 - Thought Process [HARD]